Click here to see Utrust on Facebook

 The Vision

-Dr. Tollett articulated a vision of a Trust which would eventually be able to pay all costs for unemployment from the return on wise investment.
-Trustees adopted the vision and even though the overall percentage of contributions required from boards continued to decline, the board of trustees began to invest the funds held in reserve.
-The trustees’ commitment to the vision was supported by member boards since premiums were lower than they had been paying before the Trust was formed.
+Dr. Tollett articulated a vision of a Trust which would eventually be able to pay all unemployment claims of members for from the return on wise investments.
+Trustees adopted the vision and even though the overall percentage of contributions required from boards continued to decline, the board of trustees invested the funds held in reserve.
+The trustees’ commitment to the vision was supported by member boards since premiums were considerably lower than they had been paying before the Trust was formed.
 Fortunately for the trust, the growth of the trust reserve was fostered by unusually high interest rates.

 With the growth of the reserve, trustees considered options for obtaining maximum returns on Trust investments.
-Bill Peerman, a professional investment consultant who was helping the Trust revise its investment policy, went to the Department of Commerce and Insurance to investigate the investment options available to the Trust.
+Bill Peerman, a professional investment consultant who was helping the Trust revise its investment policy, went to the Department of Commerce and Insurance to investigate investment options available to the Trust.
 He found no prohibition against investing unemployment compensation funds in the stock market.
-There was, however, a prohibition on the investment of most other insurance funds such as a worker’s compensation fund that may be established for local school boards.
-This provision solidified the TSBIT trustees to deal exclusively with unemployment compensation and not to bring other insurance programs into the Trust.
+There was, however, a prohibition on the investment in the stock market of other insurance funds including worker’s compensation funds.
+This provision solidified the TSBIT trustees to deal exclusively with unemployment compensation and not bring other prevously considered insurance programs into the Trust.

 Relationship with TSBA